hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ## Installing RetroPie

+*You can also follow the official Retropie Wiki [First installation](https://github.com/retropie/retropie-setup/wiki/First-Installation) guide.*

 * Download [RetroPie](https://retropie.org.uk/download/).
 * Extract the downloaded compressed (`.gz`) file.
 The extracted file will be an image (`.img`) file.
 * Flash the image into an SD card using [ApplePi-Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/) or [RPi-sd card builder](https://alltheware.wordpress.com/2012/12/11/easiest-way-sd-card-setup/).